eininondumak/S.TASER/README.md

 In the previous study by Yu, T. et al. (2022)<sup>1</sup>, an API for retrieving location information from ST/STF was made publicly available.
 This study also confirmed that the API endpoint has not changed.
 Additionally, this research further identified a web API for retrieving location information from SF, as detailed below.

+\* captured files are in the Scenario 3 folder.

 |Application| ST/STF | SF |
 |---------|---------|-----|